Naksh-Rathore/csvl/README.md

 * Relevant: No unrelated issues or PRs
 * Helpful: Something you believe will help the project
-* Informative: No PRs or issues like `Fixed issue` or `BUG` with no extended information
+* Informative: Avoid vague PRs or issues like `Fixed issue` or `BUG` with no extended information

 Contributions that don't comply with these rules are either given the `info-needed` tag, asked to elaborate, or are closed.

 ## License

 This project uses the MIT License.
-More info can be found in [LICENSE].
+More info can be found in [the license](https://github.com/Naksh-Rathore/csvl/blob/main/LICENSE).

 Thanks!